Wanclouds/wanclouds-vpc-plus/migrating-iks-cluster.md

 * Custom resource definitions
 * PVC

-As part of the migration, the VPC+ tool creates a new cluster in a VPC single availability zone, and backs up and restores the Kubernetes workload resources to your new VPC environment.
+As part of the migration, the {{site.data.keyword.vpc-plus-migration}} tool creates a new cluster in a VPC single availability zone, and backs up and restores the Kubernetes workload resources to your new VPC environment.

 ## Before you begin
 {: #before-you-begin}

-Before you begin migrating your classic {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_notm}} cluster to VPC by using the VPC+ tool, review the following requirements:
+Before you begin migrating your classic {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_notm}} cluster to VPC by using the {{site.data.keyword.vpc-plus-migration}} tool, review the following requirements:

 1. Be familiar with the [Considerations for {{site.data.keyword.containerlong_notm}} and {{site.data.keyword.redhat_openshift_notm}} migration](/docs/wanclouds-vpc-plus?topic=wanclouds-vpc-plus-migration-considerations#kubernetes-migration).
 2. Make sure that the {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_notm}} Administrator role is assigned to your user account.